WOLF'S DEN

 FEEDING MY PIG

-Never, ever withold food or water from your pig.
-Mini pigs should be healthy, NOT skinny and NOT fat.
-A nice sleek piggie is the goal.
-Miniature pigs should eat miniature pig food, timothy hay, and healthy snacks.
 You can give them one children complete vitamin a day, though should not be needed if you are feeding a proper diet.
 Healthy and good treats include, but are not limited to

 timothy hay, fresh grass (free of pesticides)

-apples, pears, bananas, grapes
+apples, raisins, pears, bananas, grapes

-bread, cheese, plan scrambled egg
+bread, potatoes, sweet potatoes, cheese, plan scrambled egg,

-lettuce, cucumbers, broccoli, cauliflower....
+romaine lettuce, tomatoes, cucumbers, broccoli, cauliflower....

 ALL PIGS ARE OMNIVORES!!!!!!!!